Instant Pot Pot Roast

-Pot roast used to be reserved just for weekends, when you had hours to slow cook a roast on the stove.
-As it has done for so many other classic recipes, the Instant Pot makes cooking a pot roast so much quicker than cooking a roast on the stove.
-What’s even better is that the pressure cooking process intensifies the flavor of the ingredients and makes the meat unbelievably tender.
+Pot roast used to be reserved just for days when you had hours to slow cook a roast in the oven.
+As it has done for so many other classic recipes, the Instant Pot makes cooking a pot roast faster than using the stove or oven.
+What’s even better is that the pressure cooking process intensifies the flavors of the ingredients and makes the meat unbelievably tender.
+This truly is the best pot roast recipe I’ve tried!

 I would still consider Instant Pot pot roast to be a weekend meal, as it takes just over two hours of total time to make.
 Most of that time is inactive, so don’t worry that you will spend all afternoon in the kitchen.
 I don’t have time for that, and I know you don’t either.
 If you want to make pot roast on a weekday, try my Slow Cooker Pot Roast, which you can prep in the morning and then cook all day in your crock pot.
 And if you’re looking for a slightly faster Instant Pot beef recipe, try my easy Instant Pot Beef Stew.

-- You can make the most unbelievably tender and flavorful pot roast in a fraction of the time.
+- Cooking a chuck roast in the Instant Pot makes the most unbelievably tender and flavorful pot roast in a fraction of the time.

 - You’ll only need one pot – your Instant Pot (or other pressure cooker) to make this meal.